Scrambled Eggs and Zucchini

 - 2 tablespoons extra virgin olive oil

-- 2 large zucchini or 4 small to medium-sized, peeled and sliced into ⅛" to ¼" rounds
+- 2 large zucchini or 4 small, sliced down the middle lengthwise then into about ¼" pieces

 - ½ teaspoon garlic powder